Bristol Airport: Ground transport

+Road

 Bristol Airport is located on the A38, 8 mi southwest of Bristol city centre.
 The airport is signposted from the M5 motorway, from junction 22 when approaching from the south and junction 18 when approaching from the north.
 Neither gives quick access to the airport, a fact which was recognised by the Greater Bristol Strategic Transport Study.
 In November 2013, Bristol and North Somerset councils approved a planning application for the South Bristol Link Road, which provides a link from the A38 northwards to the A370 at Long Ashton, giving the airport an improved connection to the M5, and a link from the A38 southwards to Hengrove Park, connecting to the Bristol Ring Road.

+Bus

 The South Bristol Link, part of the MetroBus rapid transit route, was opened in January 2017 and is expected to provide a reduction in journey times to the airport for both bus passengers and car drivers.
 The Airport Flyer bus service links the airport to Bristol Temple Meads railway station and Bristol bus station.
 The service, numbered A1, is operated by First West of England on behalf of Bristol Airport.
 The same company operated the A2 service from/to Weston-super-Mare, and the A3 on a more direct route to/from Weston-super-Mare railway station.
 The A4 'Air Decker' service operated by Bath Bus Company links the airport with southern suburbs of Bristol, Keynsham and Bath.
 Service A2 now only operates as far as Bedminster.
 The 'South West Falcon' service operated by Stagecoach South West runs between Bristol and Plymouth, via the airport and Bridgwater, Taunton and Exeter.
 Service 216 links the airport to Newport and Cardiff.
+The WESTlink on-demand bus also serves the airport.

+The airport is a stop on the National Express coach network.

+In September 2023 as part as the airport's expansion plans, construction started on a £60 million multi-storey car park which will include one of the region's largest bus interchanges on its roof, increasing the number of bus and coach bays from 6 to 16.
+A new bridge will connect the bus interchange to the airport.